Eigenbahn/icecream-cljc/README.md

 ## Configuration

-Behaviour can be altered through the use of dynamic variables:
+Behavior can be altered through the use of dynamic variables:

 ```clojure
 ;; disable